music-encoding/metadata-ig/README.md

 ## The structure
 At the moment there is a big task to make a proposal for missing documentation of the guidelines Chapter 3(.7).
 All code that belongs to this task is stored in the [guidelines_chapter_3](https://github.com/music-encoding/metadata-ig/tree/main/guidelines_chapter_3) directory.
 - Inside you can find a file (copy of the music-encoding odd) where the drafts of the ig are implemented.
 When the draft is ready it will be pushed to a draft:pullRequest for further discussion with the whole MEI community.
 - The directory [website-compiled-dev](https://github.com/music-encoding/metadata-ig/tree/main/guidelines_chapter_3/website-compiled-dev) contains a static dev version of the MEI Guidelines including the very first drafts of the ig's proposals, for testing purpose.
 Please note that this directory is not updated in regular periods!
+To view this compiled development version you have to open the following file in a internetbrowser on you local machine: `metadata-ig/guidelines_chapter_3/website-compiled-dev/index.html`

 ## How to contribute to the ig
+- Workflow (discussions, issues)
+- Gitflow
-[...]
+- [...]